 When does it start?

 We are already in the middle of it.
 We are currently working out the entire system with our agency.
-By the end of September, we should have a handbook that we can use to implement the project.
-I expect that we will be able to start with the exterior signage and the first buildings at the end of October/beginning of November.
-From then on, the new building names will also apply.
-The roll-out to the other buildings and locations will then take place gradually.
+By the end of 2022, we should have a handbook that we can use to implement the project.
+However, the roll-out to the buildings on campus and the external locations will not be possible for all of them at the same time, as that is a larger item.
+We will have to tackle this successively.

 And when will everything be ready?

 I can't answer that at the moment and it depends on future budgets, among other things.
-At least as far as the building signage is concerned.
-We want to finish the exterior signage in 2022.
-To some extent, we also want to integrate the new signage for the buildings inside into the construction measures, because funds for signage are already priced into these.
-For example, the new research building would then be signposted in 2023, as would the sports hall.
+At least as soon as possible.
+In part, we also want to integrate the new signage for the buildings inside into the upcoming or ongoing construction measures, because funds for signage are already priced into these.
+For example, the new research building, which would then be signposted in 2023, as well as the sports hall.
 And for the Audimax building, we would probably have to wait until 2024.

 Why does it take so long?